+There are a number of different sales strategies you can expect to encounter during a timeshare presentation.
 Not everyone you meet will aggressively try to sell to you.
 Part of the game is trying to earn your trust, so you feel comfortable buying a timeshare and guilty if you don’t make a purchase.
 Salespeople use a range of tactics to make it as difficult as possible to say no, such as:

 - Keeping you longer than you expected: You may be told the presentation will only last 90 minutes.
 However, many vacationers find that timeshare presentations last much longer than what they’re told.
 Sometimes a presentation can go four to six hours, and in extreme cases, eight hours or longer without any breaks.
 Part of this tactic is to make you feel uncomfortable or rude for getting up and leaving in the middle of a presentation.
 It also forces you to invest more of your time in the pitch, which may make you feel more inclined to buy.
 If the presentation drags on too long, you’ll start to feel hungry, tired and willing to sign anything just to escape.